Multilingual SEO: How to Reach International Audiences through Organic Search

 For example, if your competitor is targeting a certain keyword and ranking quite high for it, but their content isn’t very comprehensive, you could write a longer and more detailed article on the same topic to outrank them.

 Naturally, you’d first need to conduct keyword research to make sure that the keyword you’re targeting is actually worth going after—so let’s look at that next.

-Keyword research is a process of finding the right multilingual SEO keywords and phrases that people use to search for the products and services you offer.
+Once you’ve chosen your target markets, conduct keyword research in each language to understand the search behavior of your potential customers.
 The goal is to find keywords that have a high enough monthly search volume to be worth targeting, but not so much competition that it would be difficult or expensive to rank for them.

 In the case of multilingual SEO, keywords used in one country or region might not be relevant in another.
-That’s why you’ll likely need to adapt your keyword research process to each new market.
+As different markets can use different keywords for the same product, you will likely need to adapt your keyword research process to each new market.

 An easy way to find out how people in a new market search is by looking at Google Ads Keyword Planner, which shows you the monthly search volume for various keywords and phrases.
 Another useful tool is Google Trends, which lets you compare search volume for different keywords over time.

 Rely on local SEO experts